envicutor/documentation/implementation_and_testing.rst

 #.
 Execute Python code with invalid run max_number_of_processes
     Checks that Envicutor can handle submissions with invalid max number of processes.
 #.
 Make a runtime for multi-file Python projects that run through first.py
-    Checks if envicutor can add a multi-file Python runtime.
 #.
 Make a runtime for multi-file C++ projects that run through first.cpp
-    Checks if envicutor can add a multi-file C++ runtime.
 #.
 Execute a multi-file Python project
-    Checks if envicutor can execute a multi-file Python project.
+    Checks if Envicutor can execute a multi-file project in a runtime that does not require compilation.
 #.
 Execute a multi-file C++ project
-    Checks if envicutor can execute a multi-file C++ project.
+    Checks if Envicutor can execute a multi-file project in a runtime that requires compilation.

 **Concurrency.js**

 #.
 Executing MAX_CONCURRENT_SUBMISSIONS Python submissions in parallel
-    Checks if Envicutor can execute MAX_CONCURRENT_SUBMISSIONS Python submissions in parallel.
+    Checks if Envicutor can execute MAX_CONCURRENT_SUBMISSIONS Python submissions in parallel (nothing should be blocked).
 #.
 Executing MAX_CONCURRENT_SUBMISSIONS * 2 Python submissions in parallel (the second MAX_CONCURRENT_SUBMISSIONS should be blocked for some time)
-    Checks if Envicutor can handle MAX_CONCURRENT_SUBMISSIONS * 2 Python submissions in parallel.
+    Checks if Envicutor correctly blocks half of the submissions in case they were double the number of the maximum concurrent submissions.
 #.
 Executing MAX_CONCURRENT_SUBMISSIONS * 2 C++ submissions in parallel (the second MAX_CONCURRENT_SUBMISSIONS should be blocked for some time)
-    Checks if Envicutor can handle MAX_CONCURRENT_SUBMISSIONS * 2 C++ submissions in parallel.
+    Same as above but for a runtime that requires compilation.
 #.
 Executing Math.ceil(MAX_CONCURRENT_SUBMISSIONS / 2) submissions after a package installation has started (they should start after the installation)
-    Checks if Envicutor can execute Math.ceil(MAX_CONCURRENT_SUBMISSIONS / 2) submissions after a package installation has started.
+    Checks if Envicutor correctly blocks submissions while a package installation is running as described in ":ref:`concurrency`".
 #.
 Running a package installation after executing Math.ceil(MAX_CONCURRENT_SUBMISSIONS / 2) submissions has started (it should start after the executions finish)
-    Checks if Envicutor can install a package after executing Math.ceil(MAX_CONCURRENT_SUBMISSIONS / 2) submissions in parallel.
+    Checks if Envicutor can correctly block package installations while executing Math.ceil(MAX_CONCURRENT_SUBMISSIONS / 2) submissions in parallel as described in ":ref:`concurrency`".
 #.
 Running a package installation after another installation has started (it should start after the installation finishes)
-    Checks if Envicutor can install a package after another installation has started.
+    Checks if Envicutor can correctly block package installations while another one is running as described in ":ref:`concurrency`".
 #.
 Getting the available runtimes while an installation is running (should not be blocked)
-    Checks if Envicutor can get the available runtimes while an installation is running.

 **stress.js**

 #.
 Executing 5000 Python submissions in parallel